- Academics Menu

 - Becoming a professional in the field of Chemical Dependency

 The program consists of 60 hours of academic credit.
-It includes 18 hours in specific Chemical Dependency courses.
-Important features of the program include one fieldwork placement in a variety of settings with the focus being Chemical Dependency Programs.
-These settings allow students to gain practical experience.
-Jefferson students benefit from a variety of fieldwork placement sites that include Credo Community Center for the Treatment of Addictions (inpatient and outpatient), Samaritan Medical Center, Alcohol and Substance Abuse Council, Fort Drum Behavioral Health as well as private counseling centers.
+It includes 18 hours in specific chemical dependency courses.
+An important feature of the program is a fieldwork placement in a chemical dependency program setting that allows students to gain practical experience.
+Jefferson students benefit from a variety of fieldwork placement sites that include Credo Community Center for the Treatment of Addictions (inpatient and outpatient), Samaritan Medical Center, Alcohol and Substance Abuse Council, Fort Drum Behavioral Health, and private counseling centers.

-Upon successful completion of the program, students will receive an associate of applied science degree that prepares the graduate to join the Chemical Dependency workforce.
-With changing job requirements in the field of Chemical Dependency, many students may decide to continue their educational studies in Chemical Dependency or in a related Bachelor’s degree program.
+Upon successful completion of the program, students will receive an associate of applied science degree that prepares the graduate to join the chemical dependency workforce.
+With changing job requirements in the field of chemical dependency, many students may decide to continue their educational studies in dhemical dependency or in a related Bachelor’s degree program.

 SUNY Empire State College